asengupta/duck-angular/README.md

     // isAsync is optional, and has a default value of false.
 Set it to true, if your controller has to run asynchronous code to finish initialising.
 If asynchronous initialisation happens, Duck expects your controller to expose a promise whose fulfilment signals completion of controller setup.
     // controllerLoadedPromise is required if isAsync is true.
 If not provided in this situation, it will assume the controller exposes promise called loaded.

+###domMvc()
+This is a convenience wrapper over the mvc() method.
+It also constructs a new DuckDOM object (discussed in the DuckDOM Interaction API), and returns both the DuckDOM object, and the MVC object, in that order.

+If you're using this method, remember to use spread() on the promise, instead of then() to spread the return value over the argument list, like so:

+    return container.domMvc(controllerName, viewUrl, dependencies, options).spread(function(dom, mvc) {
+      ...
+    };

 ###get()

 This method lets you retrieve any wired Angular dependency by name, like so:

     container.get("$http")

+###reset()

+This method resets all the application-level dependencies that were passed in during construction of the container.
+This leaves the Angular app in the state it was before any of its entities were overwritten.
+Use it like so:

+  container.reset(angularApp);

 ##Interaction API